Khema script

 The Khema script, also known as Gurung Khema, Khema Phri, Khema Lipi, is used to write the Gurung language.
-Khema has been proposed for Unicode encoding as of 2011 and in 2021.
 The Language Commission of Nepal recognizes Khema as the official script of Gurung.

 Usage

-Devdaha Mother Tongues Academy, located in Rupandehi teaches Gurung in the Khema script.
-Khema script is used in Sikkim to officially write Gurung language.
+Devdaha Mother Tongues Academy, located in Rupandehi, teaches Gurung in the Khema script.
+The Khema script is used in Sikkim to officially write the Gurung language.

+Unicode

+The Khema script was added to the Unicode Standard in September, 2024 with the release of version 16.0.

+The Unicode block for Khema, called Gurung Khema, is U+16100–U+1613F: